nadamamdouh235/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

   source /opt/ros/noetic/setup.bash
   ```

-  <p> to make system able to see ROS
+  <p> to make the system able to see ROS

   OR